2023 Best Journalism Bachelor's Degree Schools in the Rocky Mountains Region

 Read full report on Journalism at University of Northern Colorado

-With a ranking of #7, University of Wyoming did quite well on this year’s best schools for journalism students working on their bachelor’s degree.
-UW is a fairly large public school located in the remote town of Laramie.
+University of Wyoming landed the #7 spot in the 2023 rankings for the best bachelor’s degree journalism programs.
+UW is a fairly large public school located in the town of Laramie.

 After completing their Bachelor's Degree, journalism graduates from UW carry an average student debtload of $15,751.

-With a ranking of #8, Metropolitan State University of Denver did quite well on this year’s best schools for journalism students working on their bachelor’s degree.
-MSU Denver is a large public school located in the city of Denver.
+Metropolitan State University of Denver ranked #8 on this year’s Best Journalism Bachelor’s Degree Schools in the Rocky Mountains Region list.
+MSU Denver is a fairly large public school located in the large city of Denver.

 The average amount in student loans that journalism majors at MSU Denver take out while working on their Bachelor's Degree is $28,509.

-Explore the best journalism schools for a specific state in the Rocky Mountains region.
+Explore the best journalism colleges for a specific state in the Rocky Mountains region.

 One of 5 majors within the area of study, journalism has other similar majors worth exploring.